-- 1. Remove the oil fill cap and add the recommended oil to the midpoint of the operating range (midpoint of the cross hatched region).
-Adding approximately 5 liters (5.3 quarts) will bring the oil level to mid point of the cross hatched region. - 2.
-Idle engine for five minutes and check for leaks.
+Remove the oil fill cap and add the recommended oil to the midpoint of the operating range (midpoint of the cross hatched region).
+Adding approximately 5 liter (5.3 US quart) will bring the oil level to midpoint of the cross hatched region.

+2. Idle engine for five minutes and check for leaks.
 Stop the engine.
 Allow a few minutes for the oil to drain to the oil sump and recheck the oil on the dipstick.
 Add oil if necessary.